swamp-agr/blaze-textual/README.markdown

 To work around these bugs, this package includes an alternative, slower, floating point conversion that is written in pure Haskell.
-Because it is 10 times slower than the double-conversion package, it is not the default.
+Although it is 10 times slower than the double-conversion package, it is the default because it does not crash.

-To use it, reinstall this package by passing the `native` flag to `cabal`:
+If you don't use GHCi or Template Haskell, and you want to force the use of double-conversion, you can reinstall this package by disabling the `native` flag with `cabal`:

-    cabal install -fnative
+    cabal install -f-native --reinstall

 Afterwards, you will also need to reinstall any downstream packages that depend on this one, e.g. the [aeson JSON